 As attorneys, we welcome the opportunity to work with individuals whose hard work and talent make them candidates for a national interest wavier.
 In preparing the EB-2 application and national interest waiver request, our attorneys work closely with the applicant to craft the best possible submission for consideration by USCIS.

-Talk to a Boston/Worcester/Central Massachusetts Employment Immigration Attorney
+Talk To An Employment Immigration Attorney Today

 If you are interested in an EB-2 national interest waiver visa or believe you may qualify, contact Tadmor & Tadmor, LLP.
-Our office is located in Worcester, Massachusetts, but our clients reside across the country.
+Our office is located in Newton Center and Worcester, Massachusetts, but our clients reside across the country.
 We are here to answer any questions you may have about temporary and permanent work visas.
 To speak with a lawyer who is familiar with employment-based immigration matters, including EB-2 visas, or to schedule an appointment, call our law office at 508-791-9400 or toll-free at 800-530-7444.
-You may also contact us by e-mail.
+You may also contact us by email.